microsoft/genaiscript/README.md

 Natural language documents that instantiate gptools in a particular context.
 GPTools parses `*.gpspec.md` markdown files as specification (`env.context`).
 Links define the content (`env.files`).

+The `.gpspec` context is automatically generate when running a tool on a file or set of files.

 ```markdown
 # email address recognizer